Privacy Policy

 1.2 Signing Up For Services; User Information

-To provide our fully managed IT services, web hosting, development, SEO, and digital marketing services, we collect the following information:
+To provide our fully managed IT services, Domain and hosting, Website design and development, App development, Search engine optimization, Digital marketing services, and Sales solutions, we collect the following information:

 Account Information: